Regulation of therapeutic goods: European Economic Union

 The European Economic Commission also passed a directive in 1965 in order to impose greater efficacy standards before marketing a drug.
 Drug legislation in both the EU and US were passed in order to assure drug safety and efficacy.
 Of note, increased regulations and standards for testing actually led to greater innovation in pharmaceutical research in the 1960s, despite greater preclinical and clinical standards.
 In 1989, the International Conference of Drug Regulatory Authorities organized by the WHO, officials from around the world discussed the necessity for streamlined processes for global drug approval.

 Regulatory authorities and key legislation by country

 Australia

-Therapeutic goods in Australia are regulated by the Therapeutic Goods Administration (TGA), that was created by the Therapeutic Goods Act 1989.
-The availability of drugs and poisons is regulated by scheduling under individual state legislation, but is generally under the guidance of the national Standard for the Uniform Scheduling of Drugs and Poisons (SUSDP).
+Therapeutic goods in Australia are regulated by the Therapeutic Goods Administration (TGA), which is a regulatory body of the Commonwealth Department of Health.
+Access to medicines and poisons is regulated by the separation of substances into various schedules according to the Therapeutic Goods (Poisons Standard) Instrument, the Poisons Standard may also be cited as the Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP).

-Under the SUSDP, medicinal agents generally belong to one of five categories: